pronovic/cedar-backup3/docs/manual/securingssh.rst

 simply may not have a way to create a login which is only used for backups.

-So, what are these users to do?
-Fortunately there is a solution.
+Fortunately, there is a solution.
 The SSH authorized keys file supports a way to put a “filter” in place on an SSH connection.
 This excerpt is from the AUTHORIZED_KEYS FILE FORMAT section of man 8 sshd:

 ::